adr/madr/docs/decisions/0006-use-names-as-identifier.md

 parent: Decisions
 nav_order: 6
 ---
-# Use names as identifier
+# Use Names as Identifier

 ## Context and Problem Statement